 The study guide goes on to say: “The way the story is written suggests either that the account is not meant to be strictly literal, or even if it is, there are more important points being made.”

-Now lets look at the pairing of the first three days with the second three days.
+Now let’s consider how well the first three days do pair with the second three days.

-The pairing of light with the heavenly bodies seems reasonable, but it ignores the fact that on Day One God also made the earth.
-Genesis 1:1 clearly states: “In the beginning God created the heavens and the earth”.
+The pairing of light (Day 1) with the heavenly bodies (Day 4) seems reasonable, but it ignores the fact that Genesis 1:1 clearly states: “In the beginning God created the heavens and the earth”.
 The text then goes on to describe the earth at this stage – formless, empty and covered with water.
-(Genesis 1:2)
+(Genesis 1:2) This can be paired with nothing in day 4.

-The linking of the first and fourth days seems to make sense in that sun, moon and stars are located in outer space, and God also made light on the first day.
-If you accept that God made the earth on the first day it makes even more sense because God says that one of the functions of the lights in the sky is to give light on the earth.
-(Genesis 1:15) However, he also said they were put there to serve as signs of time and seasons.
-(Genesis 1:14-19) Who were they serving?
-It has to be human beings, who were not made until the sixth day.
+The linking of the first and fourth days seems to make sense in that the sun, moon and stars are located in outer space, and God also made light on the first day.
+Then if you accept that God made the earth on the first day, it makes even more sense because God says one function of the lights in the sky is to give light on the earth.
+(Genesis 1:15) But this pattern starts to break down when you discover God also said they were put there to serve as signs of time and seasons.
+(Genesis 1:14-19) That’s a statement at best can be paired with only man who was not made until the sixth day.

-Overall, Genesis 1 is best read as a brief, but accurate description of what God created, and in what order, with some instructions given by God along the way, where relevant.
-It tells us God first created and organised the physical environment, provided food and habitat in a functioning ecosystem involving sea and land creatures, and finally created man to live and work on the earth, and have fellowship with Him.
+Overall, Genesis 1 is best viewed as a brief, but accurate description of what God created, and in what order they were made, with some instructions given by God, where relevant.
+It tells us God first created and organised the physical environment, provided food and habitat in a functioning ecosystem involving sea and land creatures, and finally God created man to live and work on the earth, and have fellowship with Him.
 It is a perfectly logical sequence of events when you consider God’s purpose was to create a functioning home for mankind, and then create mankind to live in it.

 Some people claim Genesis 1 is poetic symbolism.
 Our answer to this is to ask: Symbolic of what?
-What is God symbolic of?
-What is the earth symbolic of?
-What are the birds, fish and animals symbolic of?
-The text is clearly talking about these as reality, not symbols.
+What is the word “God” symbolic of?
+Aliens??
+What is the term “earth” symbolic of?
+What are the terms “birds”, “fish” and “animals” symbolic of?
+The text is clearly talking about these as reality, not as symbols.

-In the end, the only reason for contriving a structure of Days of Form and Days of Use is to distract Bible students from actual content of Genesis 1, and therefore avoid taking the text as a plain narrative that describes a series of real events.
-The only reason for not taking the text as historical reality is to avoid the clear disagreement with evolutionary theories of the origin of the universe, the earth and living things, and being forced to choose between the Word of God, who was there, and the words of men who weren’t.
+In the end, the only reason for contriving a structure of Days of Forming and Days of Filling is to distract Bible students from the factual historical content of Genesis 1, so they can avoid taking the text as a plain narrative describing a series of real events.
+But more importantly, the key reason for not taking the text as historical reality is to avoid clear disagreement with the claimed billions of years of earth-forming and millions of years of life-filling by evolutionary processes involved in the origin of the universe, the earth and living things.
+Instead, Bible readers need to choose between the Word of God, who was there, and the words of men who weren’t.
+Falsely pretending the text is merely spiritual in nature is a ploy the devil loves and Christ the creator rejects.

 Related Question: SYMBOLIC?
 Surely Genesis is just a symbolic account of creation with the point being God did it.
 Answer here